jettsd/MaiDXR-SP1/README.md

 **About SinglePlayer fork**
 ---
-- AS FAR AS I CAN TELL RIGHT NOW THIS FOR IS DEPENDENT ON [AquaMai](https://github.com/hykilpikonna/AquaDX/tree/v1-dev/AquaMai)
+- AS FAR AS I CAN TELL RIGHT NOW THIS FOR IS DEPENDENT ON [AquaMai](https://github.com/hykilpikonna/AquaDX/tree/v1-dev/AquaMai) SinglePlayer=true
 - Reverted world textures to that of the orginal project
-- Added sliders for movement and turn speed
+- Added sliders for movement and turn speed in tweaks menu
 - General bug fixes

 **Preview**